 Defensible Documentation Key Points

 - The face-to-face requirement was implemented to address vague orders and ensure greater physician involvement in patient care.

-- The primary reason for home care must accurately reflect the patient’s condition.
-Address and clarify any inconsistencies with the referring physician.
+- The primary reason for home care must accurately reflect the patient’s condition, and any inconsistencies should be addressed and clarified with the referring physician.